EugenMayer/docker-rancher-extra-catalogs/templates/apacheds-ldap/0/README.md

 Please see the [documentation](https://github.com/EugenMayer/apacheds-build) for the installation steps and further details

+## Volumes

+You end up having 3 named volumes or folders on your host : boostrap ,conf and data.
+See the [documentation](https://github.com/EugenMayer/apacheds-build) for further details

 ## After the installation

 When installed, you should use your load-balancer to map the following ports: